nais/doc/docs/workloads/application/reference/application-spec.md

     ```

 ### observability.autoInstrumentation
-Enable auto-instrumenting your application using the OpenTelemetry Agent.
+Auto-instrumentiation for your application using OpenTelemetry for collecting telemetry data such as traces, metrics and logs.

-!!! warning "Experimental feature"
-    This feature has not undergone much testing, and is subject to API change, instability, or removal.

 Relevant information: